Chicago Bulls: 1995–98: Return of Jordan and second three-peat

 The 1997–98 season was one of turmoil for the NBA champion Bulls.
 Many speculated this would be Michael Jordan's final season with the team.
 Phil Jackson's future with the team was also questionable, as his relationship with team general manager Jerry Krause was one of growing tension.
 Scottie Pippen was looking for a significant contract extension that he thought he deserved, but was not getting from the organization.
 In spite of the turmoil that surrounded the Bulls, they still had a remarkable season, with a final regular season record of 62–20.
 Jordan would be named the league MVP for the fifth and final time, and the Bulls went into the playoffs as the number one seed in the Eastern Conference.

-The first round of the playoffs for the Bulls was against the New Jersey Nets, a team led by Keith Van Horn, Kendall Gill and Sam Cassell.
+The first round of the playoffs for the Bulls was against the New Jersey Nets of Keith Van Horn, Kendall Gill and Sam Cassell.
 The Bulls swept the Nets three to nothing in a best of five series.
 The conference semi-finals were more challenging with the Charlotte Hornets stealing game two from the Bulls at the United Center, and tying the series 1–1.
 But the Bulls easily defeated the Hornets in the next three games of the series.
 The Conference Finals was a challenge for the Bulls as they went up against the Reggie Miller-led Indiana Pacers.
 Experts were of the opinion that the Pacers had the best chance to defeat the Bulls.
 The Pacers gave the Bulls no road wins, winning games 3, 4, and 6, sending the series to a deciding game seven at the United Center.
 The Bulls prevailed and beat the Pacers 88–83, winning their sixth Eastern Conference title.